-These tables summarise information from e-Reporting Data flow G (Attainment) published on UK-Air (UK-Air, 2021)relating to compliance with the respective LV, TV or LTO.
+These tables summarise information from e-Reporting Data flow G (Attainment) published on UK-Air (UK-Air, 2022) relating to compliance with the respective LV, TV or LTO.
 The tables have been completed as follows:

-- Where all measurements were within the relevant LVs in 2020, the table shows this as "OK". - Where compliance was determined by supplementary assessment, this is shown as "OK (s)". - Where locations were identified as exceeding a LV, this is identified with ">LV".
-In general, where the status of a location was determined by supplementary assessment, this is indicated by (s) as done here for compliance.
+- Where all measurements were within the relevant LVs in 2021, the table shows this as "OK". - Where compliance was determined by supplementary assessment, this is shown as "OK (s only)". - Where locations were identified as exceeding a LV, this is identified with ">LV".
+In general, where the status of a location was determined by supplementary assessment, this is indicated by (s only) as done here for compliance.

 A similar approach has been used to summarise results in relation to critical levels (CLs), TVs and LTOs.
 Zones that complied with the relevant CLs, LVs, TVs or LTOs are shaded blue, while those in exceedance are shaded red.
-For O_3 , exceedances of the LTO but not the TV are shaded purple. "n/a" means that an assessment is not relevant for a zone, such as for the vegetation critical level in agglomeration zones.
+For O3, exceedances of the LTO but not the TV are shaded purple. "n/a" means that an assessment is not relevant for a zone, such as for the vegetation critical level in agglomeration zones.

 Measurements are regarded as the primary basis for the compliance status if both measurements and supplementary assessment estimates show that a threshold has been exceeded.
 Where locations have been identified as exceeding by modelling this indicates that modelled concentrations were higher than measured concentrations or that measurements were not available (or not required for that zone as determined by a 5-yearly assessment of concentrations relative to lower and upper assessment thresholds in the AQSR) and modelled values were therefore used.
 Modelled concentrations may be higher than measured concentrations because the modelling studies provide estimates of concentrations over the entire zone.
 It is possible that the locations of the monitoring sites do not correspond to the location of the highest concentration in the zone, for example, there may be no roadside monitoring sites in a zone.
 Compliance can be determined by modelling where measurements including diffusion tube indicative measurements from the UUNN are not available for a zone.
+Where AURN and/or UUNN measurements of NO2 concentrations are available for a specific road link, the measured concentration is used in preference to the modelled concentration for the compliance assessment for that road link.
+The order of priority is AURN in preference to UUNN in preference to modelling.

 CO concentrations were not modelled as part of the compliance assessment due to the sparsity of the monitoring network, low concentrations, and very low risk of limit value exceedance.
 Therefore in zones where measurements were not available compliance has been determined through objective estimation.
-These are represented as '(s)' in the tables below as objective estimation is treated as a modelling approach in e-Reporting.
+These are represented as '(s only)' in the tables below as objective estimation is treated as a modelling approach in e-Reporting.
 The objective estimation process is explained further in Section 9.

-Table 2.2 shows that five zones have not achieved full compliance with the annual NO2 limit value in 2020.
-All zones were also compliant with the hourly limit value in 2020.
-The 1-hour limit value of 200 μ g m-3 as a 98th percentile was not exceeded in 2020.
+Table 2.2 shows that ten zones have not achieved full compliance with the annual NO2 limit value in 2021.
+All zones were compliant with the hourly limit value in 2021.
+The 1-hour limit value of 200 μ g m-3 as a 98th percentile was not exceeded in 2021.

 Table 2.3 shows that all zones were compliant with both the daily mean limit value and annual mean limit value for PM{10} before subtraction of natural sources (required by the AQSR).
 The exposure concentration obligation for the average of annual mean $PM{2.5}$ concentrations measured in urban areas of 20 μg m-3 was also met (see Section 7.6).
-Compliance with the $PM{2.5}$ Limit Value and National Exposure Reduction Target (NERT) was also achieved in 2020.
+Compliance with the $PM{2.5}$ Limit Value and National Exposure Reduction Target (NERT) was also achieved in 2021.